Naturally occurring asbestos (NOA) is asbestos mineral in its natural form in soil or rock.

 NOA is difficult to identify.
 Follow the golden rule – if it might be asbestos, treat it like it is.
 Only a licensed asbestos assessor and accredited testing laboratory can confirm if you’ve found NOA.

 NOA is low risk when it’s covered or left alone.
-It can become dangerous if the soil or rock is disturbed by drilling, excavation or roadworks.
+It can become dangerous if the soil or rock is disturbed by drilling, digging or roadworks.

 If NOA is disturbed, asbestos fibres in the air put people on site at risk.
 Exposure to asbestos is linked to diseases like asbestosis, lung cancer and mesothelioma.